 Determine if they actually copied your pattern by downloading the pattern you think is possibly a copy.
 Either download their free pattern or purchase their pattern.
 If they have copied your pattern (images and instructions) then you have a copyright issue.
 Also look at their pattern image and your own.
 Are they actually the same?
-The pattern in question is my Pixelated Skull Quilt pattern which was a free download for my newsletter subscribers but I have now decided to make it free to anyone.
-(Another thing that could backfire on you if you falsely accuse someone… you may inadvertently cause more interest in the free pattern you wanted to quash!)
+The pattern in question is my Pixelated Skull Quilt pattern which is a free download for my newsletter subscribers.
 In my case mine is quite obviously different from hers but she jumped to conclusions that mine was a copy without even taking a closer look.

 If she had downloaded my pattern she would have been able to see that it was not a copy as I have never seen her pattern before and my written instructions would have been totally different from hers.

 If you have determined that the person actually did copy your pattern or is sharing your pattern file send them a private message in which you calmly and professionally state that you believe they have copied your pattern and as the copyright holder you request that they remove the pattern from all platforms and stop distributing it immediately.